 - Lexington-Fayette County Food Code (Board of Health Regulation #19)

-The food protection services offered by the health department are included in the Food Service, Retail Market, Vending, Temporary and Mobile Food Service, Farmer’s Market, Bed and Breakfast, Food Handlers Testing and Food Manager Certification programs.
-Approximately 1,446 establishments in Fayette County are permitted and regulated.
+The food protection services offered by the health department are included in the Food Service, Retail Market, Vending, Temporary and Mobile Food Service, Farmer’s Market, Bed and Breakfast, Food Handler Testing and Food Manager Certification programs.
+Approximately 1,550 establishments in Fayette County are permitted and regulated.
 These include restaurants, schools and universities cafeterias, daycare centers, nursing homes, hospitals, delicatessens, ice-cream shops, bars, caterers, vending machines, supermarkets, neighborhood grocery stores, meat and seafood markets, convenience stores, produce and farmers’ markets and permanent and temporary vendors.

 Enforcement of the Board of Health Regulations #19, #26, and #27, and the State food laws and regulations is achieved through inspections, notice issuance, administrative conferences and formal legal action.
 Establishments are inspected based on applicable regulations, usually two times per year.

 Construction plans for new and remodeled establishments are reviewed for approval.
 Food protection services also include investigations of consumer complaints regarding conditions at food establishments, including outbreaks of foodborne illness.